Aamon-Magnusson/Site/content/posts/vim.md

 #cover = ""
 tags = ["How-To", "Vim", "Software"]
 #keywords = ["", ""]
-description = "Here's my guide for how I would recommend you learn `Vim`" showFullContent = false readingTime = false hideComments = false
+description = "Here's my guide for how I would recommend you learn `Vim`." showFullContent = false readingTime = true hideComments = false
 #colour = "" #colour from the theme settings
 +++